ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [x] Use an unsigned type if your language supports it and the input is not allowed to be negative.

 [x] Require that the number be an integer if that is the only expected kind of number.

+#### Lab: Input Validation: A Few Simple Data Types

+ 🧪 LAB: Please try lab [input1](https://best.openssf.org/labs/input1.html).
+Labs are optional, but we encourage you to try them.

 ### Sidequest: Text, Unicode, and Locales